Saatarko/movies_rec_system/README.md

 - Genres (One-Hot or Multi-Hot Encoding) and Average rating

 ✅ Segmentation by users:
-- Take only ratings > 3.5 (appropriate - this is a positive attitude)
+- We take only ratings > 3.5 (appropriate - this is a positive attitude)
-- Create a profile for each user: preferences by genre, average ratings by movie clusters, rating density by movie types
+- For each user, we create a profile: preferences by genres, average ratings by movie clusters, rating density by movie types

 21. Dimensionality reduction:
 - `user_segment_autoencoder` (autoencoder)
 - `encoded_user_vectors.npz`

 22. Clustering:
-- Calculate the required number of clusters using different methods
+- Calculation of the required number of clusters using different methods
 - Logging in MLflow

 19. Recommendation function: